 We work just as hard in Numeracy and we follow a mastery system that enables us to gain an in depth knowledge of different mathematical ideas.
 We learn to apply our skills and problem solve.
 Miss Bishop loves to ask the question 'why?'...

-Our topic for the Spring Term is Plants and Animals and this covers a wide range of subjects, including Science, Geography and History.
+Our topic for the Autumn Term is Ourselves and Explorers and this covers a wide range of subjects, including Science, Geography and History.
 We also develop our computing skills.
 At the moment we are honing our word processing skills.